 Leonard Nigerian Buck

 Leonard is our Nigerian Buck.
 We got him when he was about 3 months old.
 He is white in color with black markings.
-Now that is full grown he has fathered numerous babies on the farm.
+Now that is full grown he has fathered numerous babies on our goat farm in Mt.
+Pleasant, NC.
 I’m afraid he will soon be out of a job!
 He will come over for treats but otherwise ignores us.
 He likes to hang out by the fence and talk to the girls!